will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 > [!IMPORTANT]
 >
 > New message partials can be added at any time, which allows for flexible extension of the API.
-> Clients are expected to iterate over message keys and skip those they do not support.
+> Clients are expected to check for message key presence and ignore those they do not support.

 #### Errors